What is the Lifeline Program?

 The Lifeline discount can lower or eliminate the cost of your monthly phone or internet bills.
 Only one discount is available per household for internet, landline or wireless service, but not all three.

-If you have a household income that is at or below 135% of the Federal Poverty Guidelines or if you participate in one of the following programs, call us today to discuss your options:
+You may be eligible for Lifeline credits if you have a household income that is at or below 135% of the Federal Poverty Guidelines or if you participate in one of the following programs.

 - Food Stamps (Supplemental Nutrition Assistance Program (SNAP))